 If cutting mat board with a handheld mat cutter is just taking too much time, a cutting system is your answer.

 Each system has different features and benefits or limitations.
 But, for the most part the process is the same.
-Most of them, if not all of them, come with a DVD that show you how to set them up and how to use them.
+Most of them, if not all of them, come with a DVD or a link to a video to a video to show you how to set them up and how to use them.

-So, I won't go into full detail of how to use a system, but if you haven't purchased one yet or maybe you got a used one that doesn't have a DVD, below is a basic over view of how to do it and and here is a short video I made on how easy cutting mat board is with one of these systems
+So, I won't go into full detail of how to use a system, but if you haven't purchased one yet, below is a basic overview of how to do it and and here is a short video I made on how easy cutting mat board is with one of these systems.

 From a full sheet of mat board cut yourself an 11 x 14" mat.

 Much like the example we used for the handheld mat cutter we will cut an opening for an 8.5 x 11" document.

 The nice thing about some mat cutting systems is that they come with a fence and an "arm" that serves as a straight edge and holds the mat in place.
 This makes measuring and drawing cut lines very simple.